top of page

 Our country was founded on the ideal of fundamental equality, and as Senator I work to codify protections that promote equality into law so everyone has the freedom to live their lives.
 This includes:

-Promoting and defending policies that protect and uplift our LGBTQ friends and neighbors, because no one should be made to feel inferior based on who they are and whom they love
+• Promoting and defending policies that protect and uplift our LGBTQ friends and neighbors

-Successfully funded a study for RIPTA to design a statewide system to meet the work, health care, and community access needs of people with disabilities and seniors
+• Successfully funded a study for RIPTA to design and implement a statewide paratransit system to meet the work, health care, and community access needs of people with disabilities and seniors

 04